 We are particularly interested in the use of LED lighting instruments in the theatre.
 This new technology, in the form of LED strip lights and other instruments, would be an invaluable addition to the lighting inventory for Burbank Auditorium, as they are much more energy efficient to use and would provide lighting students with exposure to upto-date technology.
-Work in progress.
+Our CTEA Grant of \$60,000 will allow us to purchase approximately 24 LED Color Changers (in addition to other inventory).